ingsotelo/rhsalud/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Admin via [contacto@ingenieriaensoluciones.com](mailto:contacto@ingenieriaensoluciones.com).
+If you discover a security vulnerability within rhsalud, please send an e-mail to Admin via [contacto@ingenieriaensoluciones.com](mailto:contacto@ingenieriaensoluciones.com).
 All security vulnerabilities will be promptly addressed.

 ## License